hotrodorm/hotrod/hotrod-project/docs/docs-5/livesql/syntax/expressions.md

 ## Scalars

-Scalars are plain values such as a number, a String, a date, etc.
+Scalars are plain values that are used in any expression in a SQL query, such as a number, a String, a date, etc.

-By default all scalars are included in LiveSQL statements as JDBC parameters, but can also be included inline as plain literal.
+By default LiveSQL includes all scalars in the JDBC statements as query parameters, but it can also include them as plain literals.

 ### Boxing Scalars